-But this scramble is quite a bit longer than Langley's (about 2,000 ft).
-To the north, you can see way out to Split Mountain which is another High Sierra 14,000 foot peak.
+But the scramble up Lone Pine Peak is quite a bit longer than Langley's (about 2,000 ft).
+To the north (in the photo above), you can see way out to Split Mountain which is another High Sierra 14,000 foot peak.
 Directly to the east you see Waucoba Mountain which is located in the Inyo Mountains.
 Waucoba is over 11,000 feet above sea level and is a good example of a desert mountain.
 Hot and dry.

 Summit Registers such as the one shown here, can also be a source of important information when it comes to the history of climbers that assended this or any other mountain that provides a way of documenting peoples experiences.
 In the image to the left, above, you see a great view of Cottonwood Lakes far below.
 You can even see clear out to Horseshoe Meadows where you began your hike or climb.
 Also note the position of our campsite on the edge of Lake 3.

 The photo gives you a super 3D view of the route.
 You start way back at Horseshoe Meadows as shown in the upper left hand portion of the photo, then work your way along a fairly level section of the trail which eventually turns and climbs up and into the Cottonwood Lakes Basin which is situated at about 11,100 feet.
 From there you hike up a steep section to gain either the Old Army Pass at an elevation just a bit above 12,150 feet.
 Then onto the summit which sits at an elevation of 14,042 feet above sea level In the photo to the right above you can see Russ and his 13 year old son standing on the summit of Mt Langley.
 Great accomplishment for all involved, but especially for 13 year old Kevin.
 It takes a lot of get up and go for young people (or anyone for that matter) to push themselves to achieve a 14,000 foot summit like Mt Langley.